-To understand the functional roles of neural dynamics in humans, we use the TMS-EEG concurrent recording paradigm to measure neural activity.
-Next, we analyze the EEG data and apply mathematical modeling techniques to gain insights into the neural dynamics.

-KITAJO, Keiichi Professor Computational Neuroscience Cognitive Neuroscience UEHARA, Kazumasa Associate Professor Neurophysiology Neuroscience OKAZAKI, Yuka Assistant Professor Cognitive Neuroscience NAKAMURA, Shinya Project Assistant Professor Systems Neuroscience TAKEMURA, Hiromasa Professor Neuroimaging Neuroscience Vision Science Structural and functional brain mapping Human brain processes various information derived from the environment to support our daily life.
-Human brain comprises several distinct structural properties, including cortical layers, subcortical nuclei and white matter tracts connecting brain areas.
+To understand the functional roles of neural dynamics in humans, we employ the TMS-EEG concurrent recording paradigm to measure neural activity.
+Next, we analyze the EEG data and apply data-driven mathematical modeling techniques to gain insights into the neural dynamics.
+Structural and functional brain mapping The human brain processes various information derived from the environment to support our daily life activities.
+The human brain comprises several distinct structural properties, including cortical layers, subcortical nuclei, and white matter tracts connecting brain areas.
 However, it is not yet fully understood how our brain function emerges from these structures.
-In other words, how the "software" (function) of the brain can be established based upon "hardware" (structure)?
-We investigate structure-function relationship in brains to address this question.
-Specifically, we combine structural and functional neuroimaging method using magnetic resonance imaging facilities in the institute to understand how brain functions are related to brain structure.
-We also perform psychophysical studies to investigate mechanisms on visual information processing in humans.
-In addition, throughout collaborations with other groups, we also investigate how functional and structural MRI measurements are related to visual, motor, and language functions as well as clinical disorders such as retinal diseases.
-Oishi H et al. (2023) NeuroImage 265, 119777.

-- Miyata T et al. (2022) J Neurosci 42(35), 6761-6769. - Takemura H et al. (2020) eLife, 9, e55444. - Takemura H et al. (2019) NeuroImage Clin, 23, 101826, Takemura H et al. (2017) Cereb Cortex, 27(6), 3346-3359. - Takemura H et al. (2017) Gereb Cortex, 27(6), 3346-335
+In other words, how the "software" (function) of the brain can be established based on "hardware" (structure)?
+We investigate the structure-function relationship in brains to address this question.
+Specifically, we combine structural and functional neuroimaging methods using magnetic resonance imaging facilities in the institute, including 7T MRI and 3T MRI with a strong gradient magnetic field, to understand how brain functions are related to brain structure.
+We also perform psychophysical studies to investigate mechanisms of visual information processing in humans.
+In addition, through collaborations with other groups, we perform cognitive neuroscience studies on sensory, motor, and language functions, comparative studies on brain structure, and clinical neuroimaging studies to evaluate the impact of retinal disorders on brain structure and function. - Takemura H et al. (2023) Magn Reson Imaging 102, 103-114. - Oishi H et al. (2023) NeuroImage 265, 119777. - Miyata T et al. (2022) J Neurosci 42(35), 6761-6769. - Takemura H et al. (2020) eLife, 9, e55444.
+Takemura H et al. (2019) NeuroImage Clin.
+23, 101826.

-Microstructure of human thalamic nucleus (lateral geniculate nucleus) measured by MRI (Oishi et al., 2023).
+Human optic nerve measured by diffusion-weighted MRI (Takemura et al., 2023).